MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/upgrade-dpm.md

 # Upgrade your DPM installation

-This article provides upgrade information for the following DPM versions:
+This article provides the information for upgrading DPM to one of the following versions:

 - 1801
 - 2016

 By default, this article displays the information for the DPM 1801 release.
-To view information for a different version, use the selector to the left.
+To view the information for a different version, use the selector to the left.

 ::: moniker range="sc-dpm-1801"